Houdini 20.5 Feathers

 No matter, how many feathers you're going to create and what method you want to use to shape the objects, the workflow is always the same: you draw the basic shapes, apply detail where necessary, bring everything together, add textures and prepare your template for exporting it to the groom.
 For each feather you need one network stream.

 The most important decision, however, is whether you want to add detail to feathers in the template or during the grooming process?
-With 20, 30 or more feathers, your network might become very large.
-It’s therefore a good idea to group the nodes, apply colors and network boxes to separate the networks visually.

-You can also use the Feather Template tool from the tab menu to speed up your workflow.
+• You can also use the Feather Template tool from the tab menu instead to speed up your workflow.
 This helper creates the three nodes you need for tracing a feather and sets up all relevant attributes.

 Houdini’s grooming tools for feathers let you interpolate between different shapes.
 However, in scenes with complex feather templates and lots of different types, it’s often better to plant/place the feathers without interpolation.